wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot.md

     >
     > Timestamp: Start > inappmessaging.timestamp $(n2.inappmessaging.timestamp)
     >
+    > Attachments: null
+    >
 - Drag the green node edge from the Append Conversation Node and connect it to the Task Bot Node
   - For each Red or Orange node edge on the Append Conversation Node
     - Drag the node edge connector to the Close Conversation node until you can no longer grab any new node edges.

 	---

+- Save the Flow
+- Click Make Live
+- Select your Application and add any publish comments

 ## Decide between Code or Flow Builder for actioning bot logic.